Pinaki82/Tulu-C-IDE/README.md

 ## A brief on Vim and C/C++

 For any C fanatic, the reason for the C enthusiasm is axiomatic.
 C will probably never be outdated.
 As of writing this Readme file, it's nighttime here.
 We are accustomed to working with a set of technology we are using at this moment.
 The technology may change during midnight.
 Jokes apart, where the technology shifts all around the year, making it somewhat difficult for the programmers to get acquainted with new programming languages which compel them to constantly update their skill to stay relevant in the market, C stays the same rock-solid.
 C evolves into a better version of the earlier standards.
-However, when it comes to developing and maintaining performance-critical applications with consistency, no language comes close to C. It's the choice of the microcontroller programmers, device driver writers, operating system developers, compiler and interpreter designers.
+Nevertheless, when it comes to developing and maintaining performance-critical applications with consistency, no language comes close to C. It's the choice of the microcontroller programmers, device driver writers, operating system developers, compiler and interpreter designers.
 For the performance-critical applications, those demand squeezing out the last drop of the juice from the host device, C is the only choice.
 The only limitation is imagination.
 C++ is not too different if considered as the superset of C. C never makes your knowledge obsolete thus pays for the time investment.
 So is Vim.
 Vim never changes, only improves over time.
 The founder of Vim has an inviolable affirmative user support policy.
 He doesn't want to pose a threat to the users where they will have to unlearn and re-learn something for which they have invested their time in decades.
 So learning Vim and C/C++ makes the steep learning curve worth the trouble.
 They both are like iron, the fundamental and indispensable element that builds up the core of every newer engine.
 Even if technology advances, iron will remain essential.
 This configuration in combination with C/C++ and Vim and a wide array of critical external utilities provides the reliability we can find nowhere else.
 You can rest assured that your tools are evergreen and unbreakable.
-So that Tulu; he is a cute, adorable, reliable soft-toy puppet. 🐕
+So is Tulu; he is a cute, adorable, reliable soft-toy puppet. 🐕

 ----------------------------------------------------------------